danwwagner/KSURCTJavaCode/README.md

 * The L key toggles the headlights of the robot on and off.
   * Current status signified by the button on the GUI
 * The Z key causes the robot's arm to launch.
+* The X key increases the robot hand's angle by a large amount.
+* The C key increases the robot hand's angle by a small amount.
+* The B key will decrease the robot hand's angle by a large amount.
-* The X and V keys increase and decrease the robot hand's angle, respectively.
+* The V key will decrease the robot hand's angle by a small amount.
-* The C key opens the robot's hand in order to grasp/release objects.
+* The R key causes the robot to initiate the ramp climb sequence.

 #### Events
 * In the case of a disconnection from the robot, a timeout of ten seconds is initiated in order to prevent bombarding the robot with connect requests.